SLashOp17/tara-creatives/README.md

-Tara Creatives — Dynamic Digital Vibe build.
-High contrast animated CSS background.
+Tara Creatives — Modern Aesthetic single-page build.
+Upload to GitHub and redeploy on Vercel.